Weighted Projective Lines and Rational Surface Singularities: Preliminaries

 The following asserts that a global additive generator of $\SCM R$ exists, regardless of the number of points in the singular locus.

-\begin{thm}[{=\cite{VdB1d}}] Let $R$ be a rational surface singularity, and $\pi\colon X\to \Spec R$ the minimal resolution.
-Then \begin{enumerate} \item There exists $M\in\SCM R$ such that $\SCM R=\add M$. \item There is a triangle equivalence $\Db(\mod\End_R(M))\cong\Db(\coh X)$. \end{enumerate} \end{thm} \begin{proof} This is known but usually only stated when $R$ is complete, so for the convenience of the reader we provide a proof.
+\begin{thm}[{\cite{VdB1d}}] Let $R$ be a rational surface singularity, and $\uppi\colon X\to \Spec R$ the minimal resolution.
+Then the following statements hold. \begin{enumerate} \item There exists $M\in\SCM R$ such that $\SCM R=\add M$. \item There is a triangle equivalence $\Db(\mod\End_R(M))\cong\Db(\coh X)$. \end{enumerate} \end{thm} \begin{proof} This is known but usually only stated when $R$ is complete, so for the convenience of the reader we provide a proof.
 By \cite[3.2.5]{VdB1d} there is a progenerator $\cO_X\oplus\cM$ for the category of perverse sheaves (with perversity $-1$), which induces an equivalence

-There is an isomorphism $\End_X(\cO_X\oplus\cM)\cong\End_R(R\oplus \pi_*\cM)$ by \cite[4.1]{DW2}.
+There is an isomorphism $\End_X(\cO_X\oplus\cM)\cong\End_R(R\oplus \uppi_*\cM)$ by \cite[4.1]{DW2}.
 Furthermore, $\cO_X\oplus\cM$ remains a progenerator under flat base change \cite[3.1.6]{VdB1d}, so $\add \widehat{M}_\m=\SCM \widehat{R}_\m$ by \cite{Wunram,IW}.
 The result then follows using \ref{Check locally gen}. \end{proof}

 \begin{defin} For any $M\in \SCM R$ such that $\SCM R=\add M$, we call $\End_R(M)$ the reconstruction algebra. \end{defin} In this global setting, the reconstruction algebra is only defined up to Morita equivalence.
-Only after completing $R$, or in certain other settings (see \ref{Gamma convention remark}), will there be a canonical choice.
+Only after completing $R$, or in certain other settings (see \ref{Gamma convention remark}) will there be a canonical choice.